-In the next article, we will explore the next gyan-Indri: “Ear” or “the auditory” sense.
-Before that, let’s put into practice what we have learnt till this point as taking concrete practical steps on one aspect at a time is the foundation of any good spiritual regime.
+In the next article, we’ll explore the second of the gyan-indriyan: the ear, or the auditory sense.
+But for now, let’s put into practice what we’ve learned about the sense of sight.
+Taking concrete, practical steps with one sense at a time is the foundation of any good spiritual practice.

 Sadhu!
 Sadhu!
 Sadhu!